dikortis/LetsTalkETC/Episodes/Episode_6.md

-couple months back you were like oh no we need to focus on we need to you know do this that and the other thing for dev dev dev and like well you know i'm i'm not dev I don't know how to code so everyone's going to do with their inclined to do on an open source project and that's kind of how a whole bunch of stuff gets done um so people who are inclined to work on the economics of the project will people who are inclined to develop will develop people who are into
+couple months back you were like oh no we need to focus on we need to you know do this that and the other thing for dev and like well you know i'm not dev I don't know how to code so everyone's going to do with their inclined to do on an open source project and that's kind of how a whole bunch of stuff gets done so people who are inclined to work on the economics of the project will people who are inclined to develop will develop people who are into